CoffeeBeforeArch/pytest_guide/src/fixtures/basic_fixtures.md

     return 5
 ```

-Our test can request this fixture by adding the name of the fixture to its parameter list:
+Our test can request our fixture by adding the name of the fixture to its parameter list:

 ```python
 # A simple test for our function 'square'